Czechoslovak border fortifications: Current state

 Today almost all of the remaining light objects are freely accessible.
 Some of the heavy objects are also accessible, others may be rented or sold to enthusiasts.
-A certain number were turned into museums and very few into depots.
+A certain number were turned into museums and two of the artillery fortifications, namely "Adam" and "Smolkov" are military munitions depot, Fort "Hůrka" being a munitions depot until 2008, it is now a museum.
 The "Hanička" Artillery Fort was being rebuilt into a modern shelter for the Ministry of Interior between 1979 and 1993 but declared unneeded in 1995.
 A museum has been created there.

-Many of the open museums are located between Ostrava and Opava, close to the present Polish border which had been the German border before World War II.
-Of the eight artillery forts that were either completed or under construction by September 1938, six now function as museums while two are still used by the military.
+Many of the open museums are located between Ostrava and Opava, with more being near the town of Králíky near Kłodzko close to the present Polish border, which had been the German border before World War II.
+Of the nine artillery forts that were either completed or under construction by September 1938, six now function as museums while two are still used by the military with a further one not accessible.